 For the more adventurous, Wallaman Falls is the gateway to the Wet Tropics Great Walk.
 Read more about the Wet Tropics Great Walk, which may be closed during the wet season, and for management purposes.

-The Banggurru (pronounced 'Bun-gu-roo' and meaning turtle) walk provides an opportunity for the whole family to experience some of the beauty of the Wet Tropics World Heritage rainforest along the banks of Stony Creek.
+Details: The Banggurru (pronounced 'Bun-gu-roo' and meaning turtle) walk provides an opportunity for the whole family to experience some of the beauty of the Wet Tropics World Heritage rainforest along the banks of Stony Creek.
 Be sure to spend a moment peering into the rock pools—you could be rewarded with a glimpse of a playtpus, or hear the plop of a water dragon seeking refuge in the creek.
 Saw-shelled turtles can also be seen basking on logs or peeking through the surface of the water.

-The Djyinda (pronounced 'Yin-da' and meaning falls) walk begins 300m from Wallaman Falls lookout and ends at the base of the falls.
+Details: The Djyinda (pronounced 'Yin-da' and meaning falls) walk begins 300m from Wallaman Falls lookout and ends at the base of the falls.
 The track weaves through open forest along the escarpment and offers amazing views of the Herbert River Valley.
 As the track goes into the gorge, open forest gives way to vine-thicket rainforest.
 At the base of the falls look up, the mist from the falls creates a rainbow of colour.
 Be prepared for a steep descent and ascent on unstable surfaces.
 A moderate level of fitness is required.

 Picnic and day-use areas

 Picnic tables, toilets and water are provided at both day-use areas—near the camping area and near the falls lookout.
-A gas barbecue is available at the day-use area near the camping area.

 Use a spotlight or strong torch with a red filter to reveal the nocturnal residents of the park.
 Hold the light close beside your face and look along the beam to see frogs, spiders, possums and other creatures.
 The red filter will avoid causing stress to the animals.